android10/Rust-Cross-Platform-Development/rust-library/README.md

 ```
 ### cryptor_jni

-This crate fully depends on the `crypto` crate and its main purpose is to act as a proxy between Rust and Android (Java/Kotlin) via JNI.
+This crate fully depends on the `crypto` crate and its main purpose is to **act as a proxy between Rust and Android (Java/Kotlin) via JNI**.

 **Available commands:**